headwinds/headwinds/docs/articles/google_app_password_help.md

         server.quit()
 ```

-I have flask a POST endpoint setup to capture the request, and pass the variables on to use that send_gmail method.
+I already have a flask endpoint setup to capture the request, and pass the variables on to use that send_gmail method.

-If you're interested in discussing this further, please leave a comment on my [Discussions](https://github.com/headwinds/headwinds/discussions).
+If you're interested in discussing this further, please leave a comment on my [Discussions](https://github.com/headwinds/headwinds/discussions) board.

 When using Gemini 2.0 Flash Experimental Model, I do appreciate it's final comment: